utxostack/rgbpp-sdk/examples/rgbpp/README.md

 #### 1. Create RGB++ Cluster Cell

 > [!TIP]
-> Please make sure all the variables in the .env are correct
+> Please make sure all the variables in the .env are correct.
-> The BTC UTXO of `1-prepare-cluster.ts` and `2-create-cluster.ts` should be same
+> The BTC UTXO of `1-prepare-cluster.ts` and `2-create-cluster.ts` should be same.

 ```shell
 # Create a CKB empty rgbpp lock cell to create cluster later